ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 # Worker nodes
 {: #cs_troubleshoot_clusters}

-As you use {{site.data.keyword.containerlong}}, consider these techniques for general troubleshooting and debugging your cluster and cluster master.
+As you use {{site.data.keyword.containerlong_notm}}, consider these techniques for general troubleshooting and debugging your cluster and cluster master.
 {: shortdesc}

 **General ways to resolve issues**<br>
 1. Keep your cluster environment up to date.
-   * Check monthly for available security and operating system patches to [update your worker nodes](/docs/openshift?topic=openshift-update#worker_node).
+   * Check monthly for available security and operating system patches to [update your worker nodes](/docs/containers?topic=containers-update#worker_node).
-   * [Update your cluster](/docs/openshift?topic=openshift-update#master) to the latest default version for [{{site.data.keyword.containershort}}](/docs/openshift?topic=openshift-openshift_versions).
+   * [Update your cluster](/docs/containers?topic=containers-update#master) to the latest default version for [{{site.data.keyword.containershort}}](/docs/containers?topic=containers-openshift_versions).
 2. Make sure that your command line tools are up to date.
    * In the terminal, you are notified when updates to the `ibmcloud` CLI and plug-ins are available.
 Be sure to keep your CLI up-to-date so that you can use all available commands and flags.
-   * Make sure that [your `kubectl` CLI](/docs/openshift?topic=openshift-openshift-cli#kubectl) client matches the same Kubernetes version as your cluster server.
+   * Make sure that [your `kubectl` CLI](/docs/containers?topic=containers-cs_cli_install#kubectl) client matches the same Kubernetes version as your cluster server.
 [Kubernetes does not support](https://kubernetes.io/docs/setup/release/version-skew-policy/){: external} `kubectl` client versions that are 2 or more versions apart from the server version (n +/- 2).
 <br>

 **Reviewing issues and status**<br>